|Calling the hiring manager can|

 - If you sense annoyance or stress in the person’s voice, end the call and send an email instead.

 How do you influence hiring managers when you apply for jobs?
 Call them … email them or other ways?
-Share your tips or questions on Getajobtips.com or on the LinkedIn discussion board that might have brought you to the blog. -- Kathy
+Share your thoughts via the Contact tab. -- Kathy